microsoft/vscode-docs/docs/getstarted/settings.md

     "-l"
   ],

   // The path of the shell that the terminal uses on Windows.
-When using shells shipped with Windows (cmd, PowerShell or Bash on Ubuntu), prefer C:\Windows\sysnative over C:\Windows\System32 to use the 64-bit versions.
+When using shells shipped with Windows (cmd, PowerShell or Bash on Ubuntu).
   "terminal.integrated.shell.windows": "C:\\WINDOWS\\System32\\WindowsPowerShell\\v1.0\\powershell.exe",

   // The command line arguments to use when on the Windows terminal.